JesseLuBass/jesselubass/README.md

 ## 🙏 Who I work best with
 I think politeness is important and this encompasses many aspects of working together:
-- being mindful of others' time and effort by coming prepared
+- Being mindful of others' time and effort by coming prepared
-- willing to listen and learn the situation before speaking
+- Willing to listen and learn the situation before speaking
-- able to adjust and realign when challenged and criticized
+- Able to adjust and realign when challenged and criticized
 - There is always a constructive way to say something.
 Butting heads waste time and energy

 ## 💻 Technical Preferences